 The Religion final is a surprise, as we had suspected, with none of the practice questions asked.
 Instead, the Question ‘Is God dead?’ followed by ‘If you believe that, how has the demise of God and Church changed the world?
-If you dispute God’s death, how can you prove he is still alive?’
+If you dispute God’s death, how can you prove He is still alive?’

 I mumble a curse under my breath, superstitiously careful not to take the Lord’s name in vain during a religion final.
 Jack has challenged me to respond to Professor Rhinehart’s questions.
 The first part of the question is aimed at those who agree with him that there is no spiritual world.
 Instead of ignoring it, I decide to respond by citing the tenets of our civilization that follow Jesus’s teaching of love and forgiveness.
 ‘Jesus is God, you know,’ I remind him.
 That is not going to win me points.
 It takes about an hour to list all the ways society follows Christian tenets.
 Next, I think about my own faith.
 Jace’s continued presence in so many people’s lives can be explained in non-spiritual terms – we honor him by remembering his example and enforcing his dictum to ‘protect the young.’
 I write that I’m divinely inspired to pursue good works in his memory.
-Instead of saying it’s Jace who was my guardian angel, I call him Teen Jesus.
+Instead of saying it is Jace who is my guardian angel, I call him Teen Jesus.

 For a conclusion, I observe that many people are dispirited with the secular world.
 The Church’s history of failing to meet the spiritual needs of its followers is not a conscious policy but the misplaced assumption of the believers’ ignorance.
 Proscribing a litany of rules to follow has resulted in corruption within the institution, as clergy mistake their own prejudices as the proper path to Jesus.
 Interference in politics and education has led to a distrust of the Church’s motivations.
 As history proves the Church wrong, such as with Galileo, the inability to admit error (infallibility) makes obfuscation and outright lying necessary to protect the Church’s role and assets in the secular world.
 The agony and ecstasy of individual worship remains unsullied, yet the secular activities and political wheeling and dealing besmirch the Church’s reputation and prevent it from fulfilling its mission of bringing the word of God to its believers.
 As a result, lay people, (Joan of Arc and Mother Teresa of Calcutta), arise from the masses to convey God’s message.
 Those with trusting hearts respond naturally to these organic and sustainable messages.
 Disbelievers are required to reexamine their beliefs when miraculous events or lives are made known.

 I write a personal passage to finish my essay: ‘I believe in Teen Jesus because he is a parable of the actual Jesus.
 My best friend suffered and died but is kept alive in my heart because I believe he is a supernaturally inspired person.
 Not just in music, where he was a genius and prodigy, but in his love for others.
 This parable played out in the 1975 Easter mass at St Patrick’s in New York City.
-As we played the music we loved each other so much, his spirit was absorbed into the crucifix above the altar.
+As we played the music we loved each other so much that his spirit was absorbed into the crucifix above the altar.
 As I played ‘Shine on You Crazy Diamond,’ dozens of small diamonds burst forth from the crucifix.
 Teen Jesus is unlike the actual Jesus, in that he is not perfect and sin free.
 He is like all young people, confused and isolated.
 He felt no one loved him, until he loved me.
 Then, everyone with whom he came into contact loved him back.
 All this discussion about religion and theology will never sway my total belief and love of Teen Jesus.
 He lives on in my heart, next to the Jesus of my Confirmation.

 It’s more than I had planned to write.
 I’m not sure if just boycotting the final under the name of Teen Jesus would be more effective.
 I’m just glad to get it off my chest.
 I don’t despise Professor Rhinehart.
 I just wish he wasn’t teaching Religion.

 I walk out of the classroom with an hour to spare.
-Wandering off campus I soon found myself at St Paul’s.
+Wandering off campus I soon find myself at St Paul’s.
 I can hear the raucous sound of rock guitar and drums emanating from the basement classroom.
 I walk in on the boys rehearsing for their Christmas party debut.
 Father John is there.

 “I thought I’d come by and encourage the boys,” I explain my prohibited attendance to their training.